 Everyone is valued as an individual and helped to develop and progress in their own unique way within a Christian environment.
-The curriculum we offer is not merely academic, but embraces the spiritual, moral, social and cultural development of all pupils.
-The development of good social, interpersonal skills and enthusiastic, but also thoughtful and caring attitudes in all our pupils is central in preparing our children for life in Britain and a global society.
+Our vision, 'Small enough to care, Large enough to inspire, Valuing All God's children' is at the core of everything we do.
+The curriculum we offer is not merely academic, but embraces the spiritual, moral, social and cultural development of all pupils and is deeply rooted in our vision that: